ionos-cloud/ionosctl/docs/commands/group/list-resources.md

 ## Description

 Use this command to get a list of Resources assigned to a Group.
-To see more details about Resources under a specific User, use `ionosctl user` commands.
+To see more details about existing Resources, use `ionosctl resources` commands.

 Required values to run command: